 POLS 199: INDEPENDENT RESEARCH IN POLITICS, 1-3 credit hrs.

 Directed individual study in areas related to the student's needs or interests.
 May be repeated once.
-Prereq.: Consent of department.
+Prerequisites: department consent.